szymonmaszke/xms/README.md

 - First line: path to the mind map with found keyword
 - Second line: name of the mind map (root)
 - Following lines: Consecutive branches pointing to keyword

+# Why?

+Let's say the **average mind map** may have around **100-200 branches**.
+According to standards one **branch** should consist of **1-5 words**.

+If you have a lot of mind maps (e.g. 100) **total amount of words will be around 50.000**.
+In such case it's easy to forget where certain important informations are located.

+Thanks to this plugin your trouble is gone as it **scans through all of them and gives you the exact branch and mind map for any sought keyword**.

 # Installation